ndelrossi/ndelrossi.github.io/source/_posts/2015-01-20-using-capybara-with-rails-and-backbone.markdown

 <!--more-->

 First add the capybara-webkit gem to your Gemfile and `bundle install`.

-You can also use selenium-webdriver but I won't get into that here.
+Note: You can also use selenium-webdriver which is the default but I personally prefer capybara-webkit for [a few reasons](http://mrlab.sk/selenium-vs-poltergeist-vs-cabybara-webkit.html) so I'll use that here.

 {% codeblock lang:ruby %}
 gem 'capybara-webkit'